polar-app/polar-app/_posts/2020-01-16-joining-the-team.md

 <img class="img-fluid" src="https://i.imgur.com/sONUWwd.png"/>

 <p class="text-center">
-<b>Jonathan and Kevin in at AWS Loft San Francisco, Jan 2020</b>
+<b>Jonathan and Kevin at AWS Loft San Francisco, Jan 2020</b>
 </p>

 ## Polar & plan ahead

 Guess how Kevin and I met?
-Reddi... actually.
+Reddit... actually.
 Fortunately, we were both located in SF and when we met, we immediately had a shared passion for EdTech and building something that can truly change the world.
 After a few meetings and hikes in the Bay Area, it was clear that pursuing this together was the right choice.